 According to Shakespeare, this is what the Earl of Westmoreland said to King Henry Five on the night before the battle of Agincourt.
 This might have reflected the degree of Worklessness current at that time in England - but Henry felt obliged to put right Westmoreland and the others gathered round - and delivered his famous feast of Saint Crispian Day speech.
-Agincourt was a Victory. it is estimated that English losses amounted to about 400 and French losses to about 6,000, many of whom were noblemen.
+Agincourt was a Victory. it is estimated that English losses amounted to about 400 and French losses to about 6,000, many of whom were noblemen stuck in the mud.
+EU mud.